IMF says ECB could play bigger role in taming sovereign debt crisis

 The IMF also said that the independent ECB, which is legally forbidden to finance governments, could be given full lender-of-last-resort functions, to help break the vicious circle of highly indebted governments borrowing from banks which in turn become vulnerable due to the risk associated with the bonds.

-“The ECB can provide further defences against an escalation of the crisis,” the IMF report said.
+“The ECB can provide further defenses against an escalation of the crisis,” the IMF report said.

 “These could include policies to support demand in the short run and fend off downside risks to inflation, as well as measures to ensure that monetary transmission, currently impaired by financial stress in some countries,” it said.